 No, despite what Jobs said, it isn’t.

-Therefore, it makes no sense to use an iPhone (and even an iPad, at some extent) at work, other than as an internet navigation device, a point-and-shoot photo-camera, or a simple tool to write a 100-word text.
-Of course, you can actually do some professional work with it – for over three decades, Andy Warhol did magnificent photos with a rather basic Polaroid -, but you can’t run a single professional software on a smartphone and even if you could install, say, Photoshop on an iPhone, using it proficiently would be out of the question, due to the tiny screen and the intrinsic limitation of touchscreens as an input devices when excellent precision is required.
+Therefore, it makes no sense to use an iPhone (and even an iPad, to some extent) at work, other than as an internet navigation device, a point-and-shoot photo camera, or a simple tool to write a 100-word text.
+Of course, you can actually do some professional work with it – for over three decades, Andy Warhol did magnificent photos with a rather basic Polaroid film camera -, but you can’t run a single professional software on a smartphone and even if you could theoretically install Photoshop on an iPhone, using it proficiently would be out of the question, due to the tiny screen and the intrinsic limitation of touchscreens as an input device when excellent precision is required.

-Now, I think I should point out what, to me, a computer basically is.
-Dropping the obsolete distinction between personal computers and workstations, which is no longer valid since the end of the workstation-era in the early 2000s, a general purpose computer is an affordable electronic device – you can use at home or for work, indifferently – which can seamlessly run a broad range of software applications, including professional ones.
+Now, I think I should point out what, to me, a computer is.
+Dropping the obsolete distinction between personal computers and workstations, which is no longer valid since the end of the workstation-era in the early 2000s, a general-purpose computer is an affordable electronic device – you can use at home or for work, indifferently – that can seamlessly run a broad range of software applications, including professional ones.

-This was the conceptual backbone of the digital revolution which, during the ’80s, made computational power accessible to (almost) all in the western world, moving computers from high-end research laboratories to our homes.
-A revolution which, incidentally, was triggered by people such as Steve Jobs and Steve Wozniak.
+This was the conceptual backbone of the digital revolution that, during the ’80s, made computational power accessible to (almost) all in the western world, moving computers from high-end research laboratories to our homes.
+A revolution that, incidentally, was initiated by people such as Steve Jobs and Steve Wozniak.